Skip to content

 Military Base Toxic Exposure List

-This list of military bases, depots, munition plants, airfields, and naval yards all come from the Environmental Protection Agency’s (EPA) list of Superfund sites.
+This list of military bases, depots, munition plants, airfields, and naval yards all comes from the Environmental Protection Agency’s (EPA) list of Superfund sites.

-Superfund sites are locations the EPA has identified as being contaminated by a toxic substance(s) and are now in the process of being cleaned up.
-“Superfund” is another name for the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) which was passed into law in 1980.
+Superfund sites are locations the EPA has identified as contaminated by toxic substances and are now being cleaned up.
+“Superfund” is another name for the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), which was passed into law in 1980.

 The law created a tax on chemical and oil companies used to help fund the EPA’s cleanup efforts.
-It also gave the EPA the authority to clean up contaminated sites and to force those responsible to either do the cleanup or reimburse the government for the cleanup costs.
+It also gave the EPA the authority to clean up contaminated sites and to require those responsible to either perform the cleanup or reimburse the government for cleanup costs.

 Site NameStateCityAgency